 - Taking responsibility

 ‘Soft skills’ were so-called because they were considered less demanding, less important than the ‘hard skills’ of academic theory, specialist knowledge or technical know-how.
-It seemed that ‘soft’ skills required less effort, these were skills which could be ‘picked-up’ as an incidental – while focussing mainly on the critical ‘hard’ skills.
+It seemed that ‘soft’ skills required less effort, these were skills which could be ‘picked-up’ as an incidental – while focusing mainly on the critical ‘hard’ skills.

 Anyone who has experience of giving feedback on poor performance, managing personality clashes within the team, working under pressure to meet tight deadlines, following-through on tough decisions…will know that there is nothing ‘soft’ about soft skills.